+Class participation: 5%

-Class participations: 5% Quizzes: 10% Projects: 35% Midterm: 25% Final exam: 25% available on Blackboard.
-After that week, the window to contest a grade has closed other than recording errors.
+Quizzes: 10% Projects: 35% Midterm: 25% Final exam: 25%

 Grading Policy

 - All projects must be submitted on Blackboard. - You have a budget of 3 late days which you can use for projects.
 No late work accepted otherwise. - The lowest quiz score for the semester will be dropped. - Grades will be changed only when a grading error has been made.
 All grade change requests are due within a week of the grade becoming